 Repeat Credit: Can the course be repeated for credit?
 If yes, select the Repeat Credit? checkbox and additional required fields will appear.

-Repeat Credit Option: Is course repeatable for a number of units or can the course be taken again a number of times?
+Repeat Credit Option: Is course repeatable for a number of units or is the course repeatable for a specific number of times?

 Repeat Credit Details: If applicable, enter under what conditions the course can be repeated; e.g., when topic differs; with consent of instructor, etc. *